What Causes Diabetes Type 2: Uncover the Secrets of a Modern Epidemic

 Abnormal cholesterol levels

-High triglycerides and low good HDL cholesterol contribute to insulin resistance and inflammation in the body, promoting diabetes development over time.
+High triglycerides and low HDL cholesterol contribute to insulin resistance and inflammation in the body, promoting diabetes development over time.

 What Causes Gestational Diabetes?